-Sadly, the cathedral is unable to provide accommodation for visiting choirs, but there are suggestions of the back page of this booklet.
+The cathedral is unable to provide accommodation for visiting choirs, but there are suggestions of the back page of this booklet.
 The cathedral has no available parking, so please investigate the 'Cathedral' car park opposite Sainsbury's, or local street parking.
-Drop-off and pick-up with large coaches is advised at the city's coach park, opposite the bus stand.
+Drop-off and pick-up with large coaches is advised at the city's coach park.